wanickols/Problem-Solving/README.md

 # Problem-Solving
+## To Download
+This is small vs project which is using Visual Studio 2019.
 ## Purpose
 This is a personal project I have been working on to answer coding questions.
 It was designed for me to learn about data structures, algorithms, sorting methods, and more.
 ## Benefits